Nuclear an unnecessary gamble for Kentucky

 The nuclear industry had been saying that the cost of a new nuclear plant was $2,500 to $3,000 per kilowatt, in "marketing brochure-level pricing," which would be competitive with other energy sources.

 But this doesn't square with reality.
 As an example, between February 2008 and October 2008, the price for two new reactors proposed for the Shearon Harris site in North Carolina doubled.
-When it is actually designed and bids are taken for the work, this doubled price will probably at least double again.
+When it is actually designed and bids for nuclear power are taken for the work, this doubled price will probably at least double again.

 If Kentucky builds new nuclear plants, and our electric rates double to pay for them, these industries will be forced to leave.
 How many good-paying jobs is Kentucky willing to lose to chase an unproven nuclear dream?